jcuenod/parabible-data-pipeline/gk-macula-nestle1904-pipe/README.md

 ### Enrichments

  - **Syntax Trees**: I will need to investigate how to make use of the trees as they are provided (Parabible only really supports shallow trees)
- - **Glosses**: Also in the repo (I haven't looked at how to include them).
-Note also, dictionaries by Dodson and Mounce can probably be mapped to Nestle1904 using strongs numbers.
+ - **Glosses**: Note also, dictionaries by Dodson and Mounce can probably be mapped to Nestle1904 using strongs numbers.
  - **ALSO:** (sentence, clause!) https://github.com/CenterBLC/NA